Todd Bidner

 Richard Todd Bidner (born July 5, 1961) is a Canadian retired ice hockey centre.
+He played 12 games in the National Hockey League with the Washington Capitals during the 1981–82 season.
+The rest of his career, which lasted from 1981 to 2002, was mainly spent in the British Hockey League.

+Biography

 Bidner was born in Petrolia, Ontario.
-Drafted in 1980 by the Washington Capitals, Bidner played a dozen games with the Capitals.
-He spent most of his playing career playing in Great Britain and played for their national team at the 1994 World Championship, Pool A.
+Drafted in 1980 by the Washington Capitals, Bidner played 12 games with the Capitals.
+He spent most of his playing career playing in Great Britain.

-In August 2006 it was announced that Bidner will become the new assistant coach of the London Knights of the Ontario Hockey League.
+In August 2006 it was announced that Bidner would become the new assistant coach of the London Knights of the Ontario Hockey League.
 On February 17, 2012, Bidner was hired to replace Sean Gillam as head coach of the SPHL's Fayetteville FireAntz.